Jake Hessenthaler: Grimsby Town

 He was released by Gillingham at the end of the 2017–18 season and signed a two-year contract with Grimsby Town on 25 June 2018.
 He scored his first goal for Grimsby in a 2–1 EFL Trophy win over Notts County on 4 September 2018.

 On 28 January 2020, he suffered a punctured lung, a broken rib, and ligament damage across the shoulder and collarbone as a result of a challenge by Simeon Jackson in the first minute of a 3–1 victory over Stevenage.

 Crawley Town

 Hessenthaler was released by Grimsby at the end of the 2019–20 season.
 On 1 September 2020, he signed for fellow League Two side Crawley Town.
 He scored his first goal for Crawley on 30 January 2021 in a 3–1 defeat against Cambridge United.

 On 31 January 2023, Hessenthaler joined National League club Woking on loan until the end of the season.

+Dagenham & Redbridge

+On 21 July 2023, Hessenthaler signed a two-year deal with Dagenham & Redbridge.

+Ebbsfleet United

+In June 2025, Hessenthaler joined Ebbsfleet United following their relegation to the National League South.

 Personal life

-Hessenthaler is the son of former Gillingham player and manager Andy Hessenthaler, the nephew of Darren Hare, who has worked as the club's youth team manager, and the cousin of former Gillingham teammate Josh Hare.
+Hessenthaler is the son of former Gillingham player and manager Andy Hessenthaler, the nephew of Darren Hare, who has worked as Gillingham's youth team manager, and the cousin of former Gillingham teammate Josh Hare.